Image description

 4. Check for Accessibility and Add Semantic Support

-Although Action Network makes an effort to follow accessibility best practices, it’s important to independently verify that your embedded form is navigable and understandable to all users.
-Accessibility is not a checkbox—it’s a commitment to inclusion.
+Although Action Network makes an effort to follow accessibility best practices, it's important to independently verify that your embedded form is navigable and understandable to all users.
+Accessibility is not a checkbox—it's a commitment to inclusion that reflects your organization's values and ensures that everyone who wants to support your cause can do so without barriers.
+When forms are accessible, they become tools of empowerment rather than obstacles, allowing people with different abilities to engage with your mission on equal footing.

-Conduct a manual review of your form to ensure each input is paired with a visible <label>, and that each label is connected to its corresponding input via for and id attributes.
-Also check for meaningful ARIA attributes when needed, especially for screen reader users.
-Keyboard users should be able to tab through your form naturally, with clear visual focus states.
+Conduct a thorough manual review of your form to ensure each input is paired with a visible <label> that clearly describes what information is being requested, and verify that each label is properly connected to its corresponding input via for and id attributes.
+This connection is crucial for screen reader users who rely on these relationships to understand form structure and complete fields accurately.
+Also check for meaningful ARIA attributes when needed, especially for complex form elements or when providing additional context that isn't immediately apparent from the visual design.
+Keyboard users should be able to tab through your form naturally, with clear visual focus states that indicate which element currently has focus and where they are in the form flow.

-Tools like axe DevTools or Lighthouse can surface potential accessibility issues.
-When necessary, you can add semantic HTML enhancements like the following:
+Tools like axe DevTools or Lighthouse can surface potential accessibility issues that might not be immediately obvious during manual testing, but they should complement rather than replace human review.
+When necessary, you can add semantic HTML enhancements that provide additional context and improve the overall user experience for assistive technology users.

 <label for="email">Email Address</label>